hackyhacker/PyERNA/devtools/doc-recipe/README.txt

-This recipe uses the build from ../conda-recipe which produces a conda-package named pyemma-dev and builds the sphinx docs matching this package.
+This recipe uses the build from ../conda-recipe which produces a conda-package named pyerna-dev and builds the sphinx docs matching this package.